KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

    For already WebP textures, nothing happen.
 WebP fallback
    For all WebP textures, create a png fallback texture.
-Export Original PBR Specular
-   When On, specular data are exported from glTF Material Output node, Instead of using sockets from Principled BSDF Node.

 Data - Shape Keys
 ^^^^^^^^^^^^^^^^^